zudi-lin/pytorch_connectomics/README.md

 ## Introduction

-The field of connectomics aims to reconstruct the wiring diagram of the brain by mapping the neural connections at the level of individual synapses.
+The field of **connectomics** aims to reconstruct the wiring diagram of the brain by mapping the neural connections at the level of individual synapses.
 Recent advances in electronic microscopy (EM) have enabled the collection of a large number of image stacks at nanometer resolution, but the annotation requires expertise and is super time-consuming.
-Here we provide a deep learning framework powered by [PyTorch](https://pytorch.org/) for automatic and semi-automatic data annotation in connectomics.
+Here we provide a deep learning framework powered by [PyTorch](https://pytorch.org/) for automatic and semi-automatic semantic and instance segmentation in connectomics.
 This repository is actively under development by Visual Computing Group ([VCG](https://vcg.seas.harvard.edu)) at Harvard University.

 ## Key Features

-- Multitask Learning
+- Multitask, Active and Semi-supervised Learning
-- Active Learning
+- Distributed and Mixed-precision Training
-- CPU and GPU Parallelism
+- Scalability for Handling Large Datasets

 If you want new features that are relatively easy to implement (e.g., loss functions, models), please open a feature requirement discussion in issues or implement by yourself and submit a pull request.
 For other features that requires substantial amount of design and coding, please contact the [author](https://github.com/zudi-lin) directly.